blaenk/blaenk.github.io/provider/notes/game-development.markdown

 The main idea behind the solution to this problem, that I have read about, is to define a separate renderer class.
 This is the class that will concern itself with rendering things.

 There is a common data structure called a [scene graph](http://en.wikipedia.org/wiki/Scene_graph) that is a hierarchical representation of coordinate space relationships, specifically for the purpose of facilitating transformations on groups of related objects.
 For example, a player mesh that holds a weapon mesh in its hands would be represented in the scene graph as a player node with a weapon child node.
-If the player node is translated or rotated, the transformation will carry through to the weapon node --- as would be logically expected.
+If the player node is translated or rotated, the transformation will carry through to the weapon node.

 Aside from this scene graph representation, there would also be another data structure for the purposes of [space partitioning](http://en.wikipedia.org/wiki/Space_partitioning), to facilitate visibility testing, such as [Binary Space Partitions](http://en.wikipedia.org/wiki/Binary_space_partitioning) or [Octrees](http://en.wikipedia.org/wiki/Octree).